 We explore how the AOP framework could support NAM based ICH S5 submissions.
 This application not only supports the regulatory transition to NAMs but also reinforces the credibility and reliability of these methods in formal assessments.
 The DART AOP network was able to propose mechanisms of action for 162 of the 197 positive results in the zebrafish assay dataset.

-Take advantage of 50 days of open access and see how this innovative approach could impact your work, read the full publication.
+See how this innovative approach could impact your work, read the full publication.

 We would love to hear from you and discuss how we can support your DART assessments.
 Contact us to learn more!

-Last Updated on August 28, 2024 by lhasalimited
+Last Updated on November 26, 2024 by lhasalimited